 Comparing decimals is brought to life with stock car racing.
 Search "Time Trials" at your Wixie home page.
 Use quotes to search both terms at the same time and narrow the results.
 Open to assign or use this multi-page template that includes both practice and application. (template)

 Former math specialist, Scott Loomis, has an entire series of Real World of Math templates in Wixie.
-Find out more
+Find out more.

 11. Write a Haiku

 April is National Poetry Month!
 Celebrate by writing and illustrating a haiku poem – a 17-syllable verse form consisting of three metrical units of 5, 7, and 5 syllables.

 Use the New button in Wixie to start a blank page, add text and illustrate!
 You can also search "haiku" for a template with additional directions. (template)

 Don't forget the kigo!
 All haiku should contain a word that indicates the season.